arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.23.16
+Chronic nosebleeds can be treated in a variety of ways.
+Cauterization seems to be a common one, in which a stick of silver nitrate is stuck up the nose and used to "burn the ends of all the blood vessels".
+Nasal packing, or the "application of sterile tampons to the nasal chambers", is another method.
+Finally, if neither of these methods succeed, surgery may be necessary.
+The patient is examined under general anesthesia and some type of surgical work on the nose's blood vessels is performed to stem the bleeding.

 ### 10.22.16
 > plash - noun - splash